The Power Industry

 Advanced EAM solutions support FERC and PUC mandates, government accounting standards and safety requirements as a natural extension of an IT investment.
 They provide ready access to current obligations, enable proactive adherence and capture a historical record of compliance.
 EAM delivers the tools and knowledge needed by today’s energy enterprises to best manage the transparency, reliability, stability and security that oversight commissions and constituencies demand.

-ERP: Not the Magic Bullet
+ERP: Not the Magic Bullet for Fixing Maintenance

 In an effort to solve the Y2K crisis while delivering re-engineered work processes, many Tier One utilities looked to ERP systems as a solution.
 After years of dealing with complex integrations and managing multiple vendors, the idea of a single vendor solution was very attractive.
 Most ERP solutions have been the result of the outgrowth of a financial application and/or materials and resource planning systems (MRP).
 These initiatives were almost always driven by the finance side of the utility, to the extent that maintenance requirements were seriously compromised.
 Oftentimes the question posed to the maintenance organization was “can you make it work,” rather than “will it deliver the optimum return?”